Parramatta Australian Football Club: History

+On 22 May 1990 the Goannas played the curtain raiser for the Australian rules State of Origin.
+They defeated Sydney University 15.20 (110) to 5.9 (39).

 In 1995, the club decided that it was being over-stretched in the SFL, and took the opportunity of merging with struggling SFA club, Blacktown.
 In 1995, the club decided that it was being over-stretched in the SFL, and took the opportunity of merging with struggling SFA club, Blacktown.
 The newly merged club would compete in the SFA, the highlight of this period being a 14.10 (94) to 11.11 (77) grand final defeat of Wollongong in 2001.

 in 2018, the Goannas became home to its inaugural women's team in AFL Sydney's Women's Division 2 competition.
 The ladies of 2018 went on to win the flag that year in a comprehensive 7.8.50-1.5.11 win over Camden Cats - a quickly established rivalry that still exists.
 In 2019, the Goannas ladies expanded to include a new Division 3 team as the 2018 premiers were promoted to Division 1.
 After finishing Minor Premiers, Division 2 went down in a hard-fought battle against the St George Dragons in the grand final.
 2020 was the Goannas ladies most dominant year finishing Minor Premiers after an unbeaten season and a hard-to-believe winning percentage of 817.65%.
 Continuing the rivalry against Camden Cats, the Goannas won the Grand Final 4.10 (34) - 0.1 (1) to finish 2020 Division 1 Premiers.

-Arguably the Goannas' most famous player was Mark Taylor (cricketer), who won the club's best and fairest award in 1983, and later went on to captain the Australian Test cricket team.
+Arguably the Goannas' most famous player was Mark Taylor, who won the club's best and fairest award in 1983, and later went on to captain the Australian Test cricket team.
 Taylor is the current club patron of the Goannas.